Murder of Lakshmanananda Saraswati: Civil disorder and riots

 Hundreds of people gathered on the route to pay their last respects to Saraswati.
 Riots erupted when the procession passed through localities with Catholic populations.
-Catholics, who were perceived to be Indian National Congress supporters, were targeted everywhere; in some places many Hindu families were also attacked because they were Congress supporters.
-The attackers included activists of the VHP, the Bajrang Dal and other Sangh Parivar organisations, and workers of the Bharatiya Janata Party that was a partner in the government headed by Naveen Patnaik.
-The violence also saw attacks on Catholics who belonged to the Pano Scheduled Castes and on people who claimed tribal status on the grounds that they spoke the Kui language of the Khond tribal people.
-The Kui Samaj, which unites members of the native Kondh tribe (both Hindus and Protestant Khonds) in Kandhamal, was found to be leading the attacks on Catholic Panos.
+Catholics were targeted everywhere; in some places many Hindu families were also attacked because they were supporters of the Indian National Congress.
+The attackers included activists of the VHP, the Bajrang Dal, and other Sangh Parivar organisations, as well as members of the Bharatiya Janata Party, which was heading the government, led by Naveen Patnaik.
+The violence also saw attacks on Catholics who belonged to the Scheduled Castes and on people who claimed tribal status on the grounds that they spoke the Kui language of the Khond tribal people.
+The Kui Samaj, which unites members of the native Kondh tribe (both Hindus and Protestant Khonds) in Kandhamal, was allied with the attacking organisations of the Sangh Parivar.

 Investigations

-The government announced a special investigative probe into the attack.

 The police arrested Pradesh Kumar Das, an employee of the Indian branch of World Vision, a Christian charity organisation, from Khadagpur while escaping from the district at Buguda.
 In another drive, two other persons, Vikram Digal and William Digal, were arrested from the house of Lal Digal, a local militant Catholic, from Nuasahi at Gunjibadi, Nuagaan.
 They have admitted to having joined a group of twenty-eight other assailants.

-On 28 August, a letter of denial, purportedly from the Kotagarha unit of the CPI-Maoist party was received by some news media and political organisations – the VHP office in the Gajapati district of Orissa and the Bajrang Dal.
+On 28 August 2008, a letter of denial, purportedly from the Kotagarha unit of the CPI-Maoist party was received by some news media and as well as the VHP office in the Gajapati district of Orissa and the Bajrang Dal.
 While the letter denied that the state central committee of the Maoists had approved the attack, it claimed that some Maoists may have been bribed by Pano Catholics to launch the attack.
 Maoist sympathisers of south Orissa also denied the role of CPI-Maoist in the murder that sparked off communal violence in the Kandhamnal district.
 Soon after the appearance of the aforementioned letter, Azad, a leader of the Maoist People's Liberation Guerrilla Army, claimed responsibility for the murder of Lakshmanananda.
 Azad was suspected by the police of leading the attack himself.
 On 9 September 2008 the Maoists, who work underground, made an official press release claiming responsibility for the killing of Saraswati.
 Communist Party of India (Maoist) leader Sabyasachi Panda claimed that they killed Saraswati and four of his disciples at his Jalespeta ashram on 23 August.
-In March 2009 police arrested Central Committee and Politburo member of CPI (Maoist), Ashutosh Tudu for murder of Swami Laxmanananda.
+In March 2009 police arrested Central Committee and Politburo member of CPI (Maoist), Ashutosh Tudu for the attack.